 A reliance on volunteers for doing functions that should be carried out by professionals is not a good model for a review group carrying out such an important task.
 For example, reviewing the other Review Teams’ output is a lot of work for a cadre of volunteers.

-With each ATRT team expected to have to look at all of the previous Review Teams’ output, Community engagement is likely to be difficult for ATRT3.
+With each ATRT team expected to have to look at all of the previous Review Teams’ output, community engagement is likely to be difficult for ATRT3.

 Volunteer involvement with competing priorities for the various communities within ICANN requires that ATRT team members go to our own communities to help gather input for the various processes.

 There seems to be tension between being independent and objective and working with staff.
-The ATRT team should drive the work and staff give responses.
+The ATRT team should drive the work and the staff should give responses.

 Relevant ICANN Bylaws, Other Published Policies and Procedures